-Instead of three pieces, I got a glass bowl and a martini glass for $1.91.
+I got a glass bowl and a martini glass for $1.91.
 That meant I only had to glue one thing.
 My hubby helped me put it together.
 He held the glass while I squirted the glue.

 I am very pleased with how it turned out.
+Do you like it?

 I did have to refill the glass once because I made a big batch of guacamole, but it was practically licked clean midway through the party.
 Several people commented on the cool bowl.
 While we do not host a lot of parties, I am very glad to have this unique serving piece.

 - face mask

 - Read the instructions on the tube of E6000 glue and prep your area.
 We glued ours in the garage because the glue has a very strong smell.

 - Squirt a small amount of glue to the desired spot on the bowl.